Meghan, Duchess of Sussex, opens up about some of her hardships growing up as a "loner."

-In the latest episode of her Spotify podcast, Archetypes, the Duchess of Sussex and Mindy Kaling spoke about their individual struggles with their perceived looks when they were younger.
+In the latest episode of her Spotify podcast, Archetypes, the duchess and Mindy Kaling speak about their individual struggles with their perceived looks when they were younger.

-"I grew up always feeling ugly, overweight, other-ed.
-And so with my daughter, I'm always telling her that she's beautiful to the point where my friend B.J. is like you can tell her other compliments," the Never Have I Ever creator said.
+"I grew up always feeling ugly, overweight, othered.
+And so, with my daughter, I'm always telling her that she's beautiful to the point where my friend B.J. is like, 'You can tell her other compliments,'" the Never Have I Ever creator says.
 "Every morning I'm like, 'You're so beautiful,' to the point where that's not healthy either.
-But, I do think that's how we can sort of change things."
+But I do think that's how we can sort of change things."

-Meghan empathized with Kaling's story, saying she was an "ugly duckling" growing up.
+Meghan empathizes with Kaling's story, saying she was an "ugly duckling" growing up.

-"Maybe that would be seen as beautiful but massive frizzy curly hair and a huge gap in my teeth ...
-I was the smart one.
-Forever and ever and ever and ever," Meghan said.
+"Maybe that would be seen as beautiful, but massive frizzy curly hair and a huge gap in my teeth … I was the smart one.
+Forever and ever and ever and ever," Meghan says.
 "And then just sort of grew up."

-She mentioned feeling ostracized while studying at Immaculate Heart, an all-girls Catholic school in Los Angeles.
+She mentions feeling ostracized while studying at Immaculate Heart, an all-girls Catholic school in Los Angeles.

-"That makes me very emotional," Kaling responded.
-"I'm happy that people know that because I think people see you and they're like, 'Oh my gosh, like the wedding, the couture fittings for that and this and that.'
+"That makes me very emotional," Kaling responds.
+"I'm happy that people know that, because I think people see you and they're like, 'Oh, my gosh, like, the wedding, the couture fittings for that, and this and that.'
 And I think that I certainly didn't know that about you.
 And it's nice to know."